Quick answer

 - Warmly notice it.
 A quiet bit of praise when they help keeps kindness feeling good.

 - Close the day with a caring story.
-Let Sleepytale end the day with a character who chooses kindness.
+Ask Cleo for one where a character chooses kindness.

 The Bottom Line